solana-validators/solana-validator-guidebook/docs/best-practices/operational-best-practices.md

 --no-snapshot-fetch
 ```

-If you use this command, make sure that you run `solana catchup <pubkey>` after your validator starts to make sure that the validator is catching up in a reasonable time.
-If the snapshot that you are using locally is too old, it may be faster to use a snapshot from another validator instead.
-You will have to experiment with this flag to figure out what works best for you.
+If you use this flag with the `solana-validator` command, make sure that you run `solana catchup <pubkey>` after your validator starts to make sure that the validator is catching up in a reasonable time.
+If the snapshot that you are using locally is too old, it may be faster to use a snapshot from another validator.
+Be aware that using a snapshot instead of catching up will likely result in missing blocks in your local copy of the ledger.
+Because of these trade offs, you will have to experiment with this flag to figure out what works best for you.

 ## Regularly Check Account Balances

-As an operator, you have you do not want to accidentally run out of funds in your identity account, but you also do not want to put a large amount of sol in that identity account since the key must be stored on the server in order to run the `solana-validator` program.
-As a security precaution, you should only keep a small amount of sol in the identity key and refill it regularly.
-How much sol you should store there is up to your and your comfort level.
-Assuming you check the account weekly, but want some buffer, maybe 30 sol is enough.
-As a reminder, to check the account balance do:
+It is important that you do not accidentally run out of funds in your identity account, as your node will stop voting.
+However, this account is somewhat vulnerable because the keypair for the account must be stored on your validator to run the `solana-validator` software.
+How much SOL you should store there is up to you.
+As a best practice, make sure to check the account regularly and refill it as needed.
+To check the account balance do:

 ```
 solana balance validator-keypair.json